Health and Safety

 Guest occupancy limits consistent with CDC and/or state and local requirements will be enforced at our retail spaces.

 Pool seating will be configured in a manner consistent with federal CDC and/or state and local requirements to allow for appropriate distancing.
+Masks must be worn on the pool deck unless you are actively walking into a pool or swimming in a pool.
+Pools will be limited to 50% capacity.
+This may cause a wait-list for entry.
+Pool hot tubs will not be available.

 Back of House